keycloak/keycloak-community/design/user-profile.md

 * URL
 * Date

-There will be a user attribute SPI allowing custom validators to be created.
+There will be a SPI allowing custom validators to be created.

-Validators can also be attached to a special context meaning the validation will only be performed in that specific context.
-This allows distinguishing admin and user validation.
-For example, an admin may create a user without first and last name, but the user must provider these upon login.

-Possible contexts include:

-* UpdateProfile
-* UserRegistration
-* UserResource
-* Account
-* Registration

 ### Converter (optional)

 Converters can be used to preprocess an attribute value before storing it.
 A converter may also affect the "read" process.

+Converters are not being implemented for now (May 2021), support may be added later and configuration format of this section may change then.

 ### Annotations